The Weymouth Seaside Express

 A trip down memory lane awaits those who join this special train which recreates the days of seaside excursions run by British Railways in the 1950’s.
 The train will be hauled by a steam locomotive that will evoke the past and complete this nostalgic experience.
 Our destination is the attractive seaside town of Weymouth – a traditional English seaside resort that has managed to preserve much of its charm.
 This is a lovely outing for a summer day.

 Our special train leaves Bristol Temple Meads at around 08:20, hauled by our steam locomotive, and heads eastwards.
 We stop to pick up passengers at Keynsham and Bath.
 We take the route up the picturesque Avon Valley, travelling southwards to Trowbridge and Westbury, where we make stops to pick up more passengers.

-We head westwards from Westbury along the West of England main line and take the loop line to Frome, where we make our final stop to pick up passengers.
-We continue to Bruton and Castle Cary, where we leave the main line and head south on the Weymouth Branch.
-We pass through Yeovil Pen Mill for our steam locomotive to take on water, and then there follows a long steep climb through the Dorset Hills up to the summit at Evershot Tunnel.
+We head westwards from Westbury along the West of England main line to Bruton.
+At Castle Cary, we leave the main line and head south on the single track Weymouth Branch.
+We stop at Yeovil Pen Mill for our steam locomotive to take on water, and then there follows a long steep climb through the Dorset Hills up to the summit at Evershot Tunnel.
 Our steam locomotive will be working flat out on this exhilarating climb.
 It is mainly downhill from Evershot Summit through Maiden Newton, and the picturesque town of Dorchester, to Weymouth.

 The steam locomotive used on this day trip will be one of the following: No. 5029 “Nunney Castle”, Castle class 4-6-0, built at Swindon in 1934 by the Great Western Railway (GWR), for use on express passenger trains.
 No. 34046 “Braunton”, West Country class ‘Pacific’ 4-6-2, built at Brighton in 1946 for the Southern Railway and rebuilt in 1959, for use on express passenger trains.
 No. 35018 “British India Line” rebuilt ‘Merhant Navy’ class ‘Pacific’ 4-6-2, built at Eastleigh in 1945, rebuilt in 1956, and used on express passenger trains.